 (Exploratory classes may contain a combination of 7th and 8th grade students.
-Classes taken in the 7th grade may not be repeated in the 8th grade.)
+Classes taken in the 7th grade may not be repeated in the 8th grade except for Vocal.)

 This class puts emphasis on the basic principles of art and appreciation of the humanities.
 Students use a variety of media, including pencil, paints, oil pastels, and mixed media.
 Units explore drawing, color mixing and painting.
 These areas are all well-mingled with discussions on art history and the role or art and the artist in our changing world.

 Drawing Fundamentals is a semester course, which provides students with a coaching environment to practice the perceptual skills needed to draw extraordinarily well.
 Students will unveil their current conversations and limitations they have about their drawing ability and will have breakthroughs in those conversations and abilities.
 Right brain and left-brain concepts are studied to enhance the quality of student work.

 This course is recommended for people who have a desire to learn or improve upon their drawing and rendering skills at the Jr. High and further develop illustration skills at the high school leading to different career pathways.
 Beginners as well as the more advanced will benefit from the “tricks of the trade” taught in this course.

 PHOTO & FILM